syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/Behavior-Settings.md

 title: Behavior Settings
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---

-## Behavior Settings
+# Behavior Settings

 This section discusses the properties that determine the behavior of the GroupView control.